futoin/core-js-ri-asyncsteps/README.md

 <a name="$as"></a>
 #$as
-Browser-only reference to futoin-asyncsteps module
+**window.$as** - browser-only reference to futoin-asyncsteps module

 <a name="$as"></a>
 #$as
-Browser-only reference to futoin-asyncsteps module
+**window.FutoIn.$as** - browser-only reference to futoin-asyncsteps module

 <a name="FutoInError"></a>
 #FutoInError
-Browser-only reference to futoin-asyncsteps.FutoInError
+**window.FutoInError** - browser-only reference to futoin-asyncsteps.FutoInError

 <a name="AsyncSteps"></a>
 #AsyncSteps
-Browser-only reference to futoin-asyncsteps.AsyncSteps
+**window.futoin.AsyncSteps** - browser-only reference to futoin-asyncsteps.AsyncSteps

 <a name="LoopFunc"></a>
 #callback: LoopFunc
-It is just a subset of execute_callback
+It is just a subset of *ExecFunc*

 **Params**